 People often ask, “Why is Pornhub banned in Texas?”
-However, the state did not actually ban access to the popular site.
-Pornhub chose to block all Texas residents in in 2024 after a legal challenge to a new state law requiring websites with adult content to verify users’ ages was upheld by the U.S. Court of Appeals for the Fifth Circuit.
+However, the state did not ban access to the popular site.
+Pornhub chose to block all Texas residents in in 2024 after a legal challenge to a state law that requires websites with adult content to verify users’ ages was upheld by the U.S. Court of Appeals for the Fifth Circuit.

-House Bill 1181, which was passed in June 2023, requires websites with adult content to verify the age of users before they’re allowed to access the sites.
-The law requires Texans to upload a photo of a government ID to access any website that devotes more than a third of its content to sexual material.
+House Bill 1181, which was passed in June 2023, required websites with adult content to verify the age of users before they’re allowed to access the sites.
+This means that Texans must upload a photo of a government ID to access any website that devotes more than a third of its content to sexual material.

 “Oh yeah, that’s real safe,” one person commented.
 “Lawmakers do not understand technology.”

-Pornhub’s parent company, Aylo, claims the law serves as a smokescreen for conservative lawmakers to restrict adult access to pornography.
+Pornhub’s parent company, Aylo, opposed the law, stating that it serves as a smokescreen for conservative lawmakers to restrict adult access to pornography.

 “As we’ve seen in other states, such bills have failed to protect minors, by driving users from those few websites which comply,” the company says, “to the hundreds of thousands of websites with far fewer safety measures in place, which do not comply.”

-The law not only raises a security issue by requiring users to upload their ID – it’s also legally unenforceable due to the ready availability of VPNs (virtual private networks).
+The law not only raises a security issue by requiring users to upload their ID, but it’s also legally unenforceable due to the ready availability of VPNs (virtual private networks).
 VPN usage surged more than 234% on the day after the law took effect.

 Health Warning Requirement

-That same law also requires porn websites to display a health warning about the dangers of pornography.
-However, that mandate is currently on hold after the Fifth Circuit ruled that the requirement is unenforceable.
+That same law also required porn websites to display a health warning about the dangers of pornography.
+However, that mandate was overturned by the U.S. Fifth Circuit Court of Appeals.

 How Texas’ Law Limits Porn Access